Storing Data in the Cloud and APIs

 In the last coding lesson, you learned how to store information on a device, or how to use local storage.
 You also built a to-do list app that allowed users to save their to-do lists in between when they opened and closed the app.
 In this lesson, you’ll learn about cloud storage, or how to store information on the web so that any device connected to the internet can access it.
 Web Database is another term often used to describe cloud storage.

-Let’s say you have two phones running an app, Phone A and Phone B. If Phone A stores data in local storage or a local database, Phone B can’t access it.
+Let’s say you have two phones running an app, Phone A and Phone B. If Phone A stores data in local storage, Phone B can’t access it.
 If Phone A stores data in cloud storage or a web database, then Phone B can access the data.

 Uses for Cloud Storage